 A Qualified Person, who is responsible for certifying the suitability for release of medicinal products as part of this industry, requires specialised training and experience in order to fulfil the requirements.

 The Medicines and Healthcare products Regulatory Agency (MHRA) of the Department of Health and the Veterinary Medicines Directorate (VMD) of the Department of the Environment, Food and Rural Affairs (DEFRA), require the Royal Society of Biology, the Royal Pharmaceutical Society and the Royal Society of Chemistry to assess the eligibility of their members for Qualified Person status.

-We are now in a rapidly changing phase of the Covid-19 pandemic.
-Supporting our members, the wider profession and the public through this challenging time is now our priority.
-All Qualified Person interview assessments have been postponed until further notice.
-We will still be accepting new applications electronically at email@example.com but please expect a delay in processing and assessment timelines.
+Supporting our members, the wider profession and the public through this challenging time is our priority.
+All Qualified Person applications are now being accepted electronically at firstname.lastname@example.org.
+Interviews are being carried out virtually until further notice.
 We will be reassessing the situation on a regular basis and will resume normal procedure as soon as possible.
 Please don’t hesitate to get in touch should you have any questions or concerns.

 Further information and eligibility is available in the application process section.